Take a computer-based version of the SSAT, following the same design as the original SSAT.

-In order to change your existing paper-based registration to a Prometric test site, you’ll need to follow these steps:
+To change your existing paper-based registration to a Prometric test site, follow these steps:

-You may complete a test change through your account back to a paper-based test or to an SSAT at Home (both depending on availability).
-To start that change, go to your EMA account and under the “My Tests” page, select “Change test to paper-based SSAT.”
-If you have any questions or concerns, please contact our customer support team at email@example.com.
+You can change from a Prometric test back to a paper-based test or to an SSAT at Home test (both depending on availability).
+To start that test change, go to your EMA account under the “My Tests” page and select “Change test to paper-based SSAT.”
+If you have any questions or concerns, please contact our customer support team at firstname.lastname@example.org.

 Prometric will guarantee your appointment up until 15 minutes after your student’s scheduled start time.
 After this your student may or may not be allowed to test based on seat availability and other appointments.
 Given limited testing seats due to social distancing, seat availability and flexibility will be extremely limited.

 We are committed to ensuring that test takers with disabilities receive reasonable accommodations when taking the SSAT.
 When completing your test change to a Prometric test center, your approved accommodations will be provided to Prometric.

 Prohibited items, including cell phones, must be kept either by the parent/guardian or in a provided Prometric locker.
 Your student may not access or use any prohibited items, including during breaks.